Melbourne Zoo is located in Victoria, Australia and is the oldest zoo in Australia having opened in 1862.

-Enter the habitat of the ring-tailed lemurs and meet them up close.
+The Entry to this habitat is a walk-through enclosure home to ring-tailed lemurs where you can meet them up close.
 This exhibit allows you to enter their space and play with them.
-It provides an entry into the Gorilla rainforest which houses the zoo’s gorillas, pygmy hippos and mandrills.
+Once through here you discover the zoo's gorillas and pygmy hippos in their habitats.

 Kids can meet meerkats and patrol for danger with them or climb into the shell of a giant tortoise.
 This area is split into 3 zones ground, water and trees.
 The area connects kids with nature to foster a love for animals.

 The main trail winds through the zoo taking in a range of habitats which are not part of other defined zones.
 Along the trail you can see platypus, visit the reptile and frog houses, see red pandas, view the historic amazon aviary and get up close to the zoos giraffe and zebras.
 At the top of the zoo you can view tapirs and peccaries.